TimeWarpEngineering/timewarp-state/Samples/00-StateActionHandler/Readme.md

 #### UI Integration

 Modify `Pages/Counter.razor`:
 - Add `@using Sample.Client.Features.Counter`
 - Inherit from `TimeWarpStateComponent`.
 - Add a property to access `CounterState`.
- - Update display to use `CounterState`
+- Update display to use `CounterState`.
 - Remove the `IncrementCount` implementation.

 > Notice that inside the `IncrementCount` method the `currentCount`can no longer be incremented.
 The `CounterState` class is immutable from the outside.
 So lets comment out that line.

 The code should look as follows: